AI-Assisted Development for Scientific Workflows

 Prompt example:

 "My FastAPI app with scikit-image is ~200MB uncompressed.
 I need to deploy to Vercel (250MB limit).
-Analyze my requirements.txt and suggest: (1) lighter alternatives for image processing, (2) dependencies I can remove, (3) architecture changes to reduce bundle size."
+Analyze my pyproject.toml and suggest: (1) lighter alternatives for image processing, (2) dependencies I can remove, (3) architecture changes to reduce bundle size."

 Claude will identify heavy dependencies, suggest alternatives (e.g., PIL instead of scikit-image for basic operations), and propose architectural changes.